-With their original store nestled on Australia St Newtown, Black Star Pastry could also go by the name ‘House of the famous Strawberry Watermelon Cake’.
+With their original store nestled on Australia St in Newtown, Black Star Pastry could also go by the name ‘House of the famous Strawberry Watermelon Cake’.
 If you haven’t heard of Black Star Pastry’s Strawberry Watermelon Cake, it’s exactly what it sounds like.
-It’s layered with almond dacquoise, rose-scented cream and a real slice of watermelon, topped with strawberries, pistachios and dried rose petals.
+It’s layered with almond dacquoise, rose-scented cream, and a real slice of watermelon, topped with strawberries, pistachios, and dried rose petals.
 Over one million slices of this prized cake are served from their store each year.
 So it’s safe to say this single item alone has earned Black Star Pastry a dedicated following.
 But, if we’re honest, anything from their cake range is worth a try when you make your pilgrimage here.

 1/325 King Street Find your nearest store here.